 How much substrate for a Sulcata tortoise?

 You should have around 2 to 5 inches of substrate for your Sulcata tortoise.
 This will give them enough room to dig and burrow themselves in the ground.
+This is the same depth needed for a Russian tortoise substrate.

 What else to consider when choosing a substrate for a Sulcata?